 Brendan supports scholarship, teaching, and learning in relation to the library's rare books and special collections.
-He is a member of the Appointments Committee, the Web Presence for Collections Project Group, and has served as a member of the QULA Awards Committee.
 His research interests relate broadly to book history, the book as material culture, and the history of libraries in Canada.

 Prior to joining the Queen's University Library, Brendan was the Department Head of Library and Archives at the Royal Ontario Museum, and Librarian at First Nations University of Canada.
 He has taught undergraduate level courses in History and Canadian Studies and supervised numerous diploma, undergraduate, and graduate student experiential learning projects.

 Ph.D.
 (History, Canadian/Native-Newcomer Relations), University of Saskatchewan

 M.A.
 (Canadian Studies and Native Studies), Trent University

 B.A.
 (Canadian Studies and Native Studies), Trent University

 Association of College and Research Libraries, Rare Books and Manuscripts Section (ACRL RBMS)